What We Do

 We have extensive experience working with leading funders, libraries, consortia, publishers, subscription agents, vendors, and universities.
 Coupled with decades of combined management experience, unique networks of influence, and a strategic overview of the rapidly changing information landscape, we help our clients take advantage of the important trends and new opportunities that this change brings.
 We have been trusted by many organisations in the UK, Europe, USA, and beyond to develop and deliver innovative services and business models and to build positive relationships between stakeholders.
-We enjoy convening expert groups to develop, pilot, and deploy new products and services and negotiating access to content and services.
+We enjoy convening expert groups to develop, pilot, and deploy new strategies, policies, products and services and negotiate access to content and services.

 We have a track record in developing and delivering innovative services and business models.
 All of us have been involved in exciting developments in information services including initiatives in accessibility, digital preservation, consortial licensing, content management, electronic publishing, open access, open science, standards, and identifiers.
 Bringing our experience to you, we are able to help you plot a smooth course to navigate the challenges ahead.